Wordpress Membership Plugin - MemberWing. And it’s free!

 mysql> create database wp_dbase;

-mysql> quit - Get Wordpress files directly from SVN repository.
-See this great article about using subversion to install and update Wordpress.
+• Get WordPress files directly from SVN repository.
+See this great article about using subversion to install and update WordPress.

 cd /home/public_html/mydomain.com/public